Skip to content

 What you’ll study

 We’ve built this course with care.
-What makes it so special is the range of voices feeding into what you’re taught — from students and teachers, to statutory bodies, to social work partners and employers.
+What makes it so special is the range of voices feeding into what you’re taught — from students and lecturers, to statutory bodies, to social work partners and employers.
 You’ll graduate with your finger on the pulse of modern practice.

 Together, we’ll explore the big issues and trends that other social work degrees don’t — things like the ‘digitisation’ of the profession, from online assessments to maintaining contact with service users via text and WhatsApp.
 We’ll talk, share, and reflect — and in the process of doing that, your own opinions and ideas will start to shift.
 You’ll learn how to make sense of human behaviours, and explore people’s responses to trauma, loss, and tragedy; you’ll unpack your views around family and society, as your eyes open to brand-new ideas and perspectives; and you'll complete professional placements, getting to grips with key issues like ‘need’ and ‘risk’, and examining the different ways they’re managed.